mathieucaroff/emse.user.js/README.md

     },

 # Bug and error reporting, suggestions & feature requests
-Do them directly on the Github repository's issue page.
+Do them directly on the Github repository issue page.